California Car Seat Laws (2026 & 2027): What Parents Need to Know

 Frequently Asked Questions

-Can my 10-year-old ride in the front seat?
+Can a child under 8 ride in the front seat in California?

 Recent Post